How to create offer letters for employees in Switzerland [2024]

 • Annual base salary.
 The annual base salary in CHF (Swiss francs) should be included in the offer letter.
 List any bonuses or commissions in this section as well.
 Some employers also include the amount of social security that will be deducted from the annual base salary.

 • Working hours.
-Regular working hours are capped at 45 per week under Swiss employment law.
+Standard working week in Switzerland is 42 hours, with regular working hours capped at 45 per week under Swiss employment law.

 • The job’s end date.
 This only needs to be included if the offer letter is fixed-term.